 The Tutors' Association is the only professional membership body for tutoring and the wider supplementary education sector in the UK.
 Formed in 2013 we currently have more than 1,300 members, including Individuals and Corporate Members representing some 30,000 tutors from all sectors of the community.

 To create a community for members of the tutoring profession, where they can:

 To provide a unified and coherent voice for the tutoring profession so that it can:

 To provide reassurance to parents that the tutor they have selected:

-TTA registered tutors are required to have a DBS less than three years old.
+TTA registered tutors are required to have a DBS less than twelve months old.
 They should read the Association's Child Protection Guidance and if working for a Tutoring company, sign up to and adhere to their policy.

 Online Tutoring Companies should hold a Code of Conduct which should include a clause on cyber-bullying.